The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Dr Gillian Miles AM (Ministerial Appointee, Board Chair)

 Gillian has extensive experience in the public sector having advised Australian governments and led organisations in national, state and local governments.
-Gillian’s prior roles include CEO of the National Transport Commission, CEO of the City of Greater Geelong, and Head of Transport Victoria, and she has also occupied deputy secretary roles in transport and community development.
-Gillian has a Bachelor of Education, a Master of Letters in Cultural Theory and a Doctor of Business Administration.
-Gillian comes to Chisholm Institute from Gordon TAFE where she served as a Board member since 2020.
+Gillian’s current roles include Commissioner of Infrastructure Australia, Chair of the Rail Industry Safety and Standards Board and Director on the National Heavy Vehicle Regulator Board.
+Gillian’s prior roles include CEO of the National Transport Commission, CEO of the City of Greater Geelong, and Head of Transport Victoria.
+She has also occupied deputy secretary roles in transport and community development.

 Stephen Varty MAICD (Chief Executive Officer and Director)